 By Lisa Baertlein and Vibhuti Sharma

-(Reuters) - Chipotle Mexican Grill Inc has hired Brian Niccol, known for bringing "Doritos Locos Tacos" and mobile ordering to Taco Bell, as its next chief executive to turnaround the once red-hot burrito chain that has been battered by food safety lapses.
+(Reuters) - Chipotle Mexican Grill Inc (CMG.N) on Tuesday said it had hired Brian Niccol from Yum Brands Inc's (YUM.N) Taco Bell unit as chief executive officer to turn around the burrito chain that has been hurt by a series of food safety lapses.

-Shares of Denver, Colorado-based Chipotle were up 11.8 percent at $281.03 in extended trading, still less than half their $742 high set in 2015, before sales-crushing E.coli, Salmonella and norovirus outbreaks sickened hundreds of U.S. customers.
+Shares of Chipotle were up 11 percent at $279 in extended trading.
+They had hit a high of $742 in 2015, before sales-crushing E.coli, Salmonella and norovirus outbreaks sickened hundreds of U.S. customers at the company known for burritos made with high quality ingredients such as organic produce and antibiotic-free meat.

 "Chipotle still hasn’t recovered from its health scares and has a lot of work to do to rebuild confidence.
 The menu and concept are tired and customers are less enthusiastic about the brand than they once were.
 On top of all of this, there is a lot more value-focused competition in the market," he said.

-In 18 of the past 20 quarters, Taco Bell has reported growing sales at established U.S. restaurants - better than many of its rivals, including McDonald's Corp and Chipotle, said Maxim Group analyst Stephen Anderson.
-It also outpaced Yum chains Pizza Hut and KFC in same-store sales for 2016 and 2017.
+In 18 of the past 20 quarters, Taco Bell has reported growing sales at established restaurants - better than many of its rivals, said Maxim Group analyst Stephen Anderson.

-Ells said in November he would step aside after failing for two years to rescue the burrito chain's sales and reputation, and he told investors recently he would not get in the way of a new CEO.
+Ells said in November he would step aside after failing for two years to rescue the burrito chain's sales and reputation.

-Despite its problems, Chipotle shares traded recently at a premium to peers: 28.8 times earnings projected over the next 12 months, versus 21.3, according to Thomson Reuters data.
+Chipotle shares traded recently at 28.79 times earnings projected over the next 12 months, compared with peers' 21.28, according to Thomson Reuters data.

 Ells became sole CEO after co-CEO Monty Moran departed in December 2016, under pressure from hedge fund manager William Ackman, whose Pershing Square Capital Management LP is Chipotle's largest investor with a 10 percent stake.

-On Tuesday afternoon, Ackman's team cheered the move, describing Niccol as their first choice.
+On Tuesday afternoon, Ackman's team cheered the move.

 “He is the right leader to reinvigorate the company and help it achieve its enormous potential,” said Francis McGill, a Pershing Square spokesman.